 On the other hand, your adoptive parents can instead sponsor you as a permanent resident.
 They apply on your behalf, and you obtain a PR visa in your foreign passport or travel document, and they take you to Canada with them.

-As a naturalized Canadian citizen, you can then pass on your citizenship to any children born or adopted abroad.
+As a naturalized Canadian citizen, you can pass on your citizenship to any children born or adopted abroad.

 Are you possibly a person who became a Canadian citizen in 2015?

 If any of the following scenarios describes your situation, you likely became a Canadian citizen in 2015 due to changes to Canada’s immigration act.

 - You were born or naturalized in Canada before January 1, 1947 (April 1, 1949, in Newfoundland).
 This meant that you became a British subject rather than a Canadian citizen.
 However, you did not apply to become a Canadian citizen on January 1, 1947, or April 1, 1949.

 - You were a British subject, usually living in Canada on January 1, 1947, or April 1, 1949, in Newfoundland and because of the requirements at that time, you weren’t eligible to become a Canadian citizen.
 Please note this means you could have lived for some time outside Canada, but Canada was your primary residence at that time.